Department of Civil and Mechanical Engineering

-The mission of the Department of Civil and Mechanical Engineering is to support the needs of Northeast Indiana through education, scholarship, and service.
-We are committed to providing quality educational opportunities to both traditional and non-traditional students and seek to equip our students with the knowledge, skills, and experience to pursue productive engineering careers.
-Our faculty is also dedicated to excellence in scholarship and service to the community and the profession.
+Our mission is to support the engineering needs of Northeast Indiana and beyond through education, innovation, community engagement, and professional service.
+We are committed to providing quality educational opportunities to traditional and non-traditional students and equipping our students with the knowledge, skills, experience, and character to pursue productive and fulfilling engineering careers.

-To gain admission to the engineering programs, in addition to satisfying PFW admission requirements (Regulations ) you should rank in the upper half of your high school class and have the following courses on your record:
+To gain admission to the engineering programs, in addition to satisfying Purdue University Fort Wayne admission requirements (Regulations ) you should rank in the upper half of your high school class and have the following courses on your record:

 |Biology or physics

 Additionally, you must have a minimum SAT critical reading score of 480, an SAT mathematics score of 520, and an SAT writing score of 500 or a minimum ACT composite score of 21 (with at least an English score of 20 and a mathematics score of 23).
 Also, a placement in MA 15400 (or equivalent) or higher is required for admission to the Civil and Mechanical Engineering Department.
 If you don’t meet those requirements, you may be admitted to the PFW 2+3 Engineering & Engineering Technology Joint Option.

 Admission deadlines for the Department of Civil and Mechanical Engineering are:

 Dec.
 15 for the spring semester.

 May 1 for Summer Session I.

 Special Academic Regulations for Students in the Department of Civil and Mechanical Engineering

 A one-year plan of study must be approved by your academic advisor every semester to ensure that you are making progress towards graduation.